alfille/letter-crash/src/graphical.md

 # Graphical Solution

-DSK has a very inventive solution for the single letter step,, at least for the 2-person game:
+DSK has a very inventive solution for the single letter step, at least for the 2-person game:

 ![](images/graphical.png)